 Be Lenka | Leather & Vegan Options | $140-$180 | Sizes EU 33-47 | Available At:

-Be Lenka does NOT accept returns outside the EU.
+Be Lenka only accepts returns from within the EU and USA.
 If you’re in North America you can find several styles at Anya’s Shop with free shipping/returns!

 What I Love About Them: Be Lenka is another brand that makes very high quality barefoot sneakers – they combine the best shoe making techniques, great style, AND the features of barefoot shoes all in one.
 They have TONS of trendy styles, and I like all of them!
 I think the Prime leather sneaker is my personal favorite.